eigenreza/agentic-financial-risk-assistant/docs/responsible_ai.md

 - Involves regulatory or legal interpretation
 - Falls into an ambiguous risk category where the agent cannot confidently determine the appropriate safety boundary

-A human-review flag does not mean the question is refused — it means the answer should be reviewed by a qualified professional before being acted upon.
+A human-review flag does not mean the question is refused, it means the answer should be reviewed by a qualified professional before being acted upon.

 ---